ezeoleaf-b/GeekLoader/README.md

 ### Options
 You can configure the loader with these options
 - type --This is the type of loader
-- sizeH --Quantity of rows
+- rows --Quantity of rows
-- sizeV --Quantity of columns
+- columns --Quantity of columns
 - size --The size of each cell
 - time --The time between each move(milliseconds)
 - contain --The id of the div that contains the loader